asra020601/Maple-Syrup-Price-Prediction-using-LSTM/README.md

 ## Evaluation

 Model performance is evaluated using metrics like Mean Squared Error (MSE) or Root Mean Squared Error (RMSE).
-The evaluation script (`evaluate.py`) assesses the model on the test set.

 ## Results